The temples in Anuradhapura are an important pilgrimage destination for Buddhists. Read on for some of the best places to visit in Anuradhapura!

 What to wear when visiting Anuradhapura

 The city is located within Sri Lanka’s “dry zone”, and the weather in Anuradhapura is oppressive.
-When I visited in April the temperature reached upwards of 35 degrees Celsius during the day.
+When I visited in April the temperature reached upwards of 35 degrees Celsius (95 Fahrenheit) during the day.
 Opt for light, breathable clothing that covers your shoulders and knees as Anuradhapura contains religious shrines and monuments.
 You will also need to take your shoes off to enter the Anuradhapura temples, so wear shoes that are easy to slip on and off.
 As the concrete and brick floor gets extremely hot, you will absolutely need to bring some socks unless you want blistered feet.

 Also bring sunglasses, sunscreen, water, a hat and camera but be prepared to take your sunglasses and hat off to enter religious shrines.
 It should also be noted that taking photos with your back facing the Buddha images or statues is prohibited at all of the monuments, and drones are not allowed at Anuradhapura.